We have detailed most of our frequently asked questions here to try to answer some of the queries that we received on a regular basis.

 What do I need to do to transfer out to another institution?

 You need to talk to the new university of your choice first of all.
 It is then most likely that they will ask you to re-apply through UCAS.
-Once you are accepted at the new university you will need to discuss your transfer with your Award Leader or Student Guidance Advisor to complete a transfer form.
+Once you are accepted at the new university you will need to discuss your transfer with your Award Leader or Student Guidance Advisor and complete a withdrawal form Staffordshire so that the new Institution can transfer you in.

 Why do we have to complete attendance registration forms?